jbhannah/jbhannah.net/src/pages/articles/2016-03-23-rails-development-with-docker.md

 ---
-title: Rails Development with Docker
 date: 2016-03-23T11:33:00-07:00
 ---

+# Rails Development with Docker

 Lately I’ve found myself working on multiple personal Rails projects (namely, [`pokesite`][] and [`lifeisleet`][]), sometimes at the same time.
 As a result,